Algiuxs/Algiuxs/README.md

 - 👋 Hi, I’m @Algiuxs
-- 👀 I’m interested in coding, modeling
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning java, c, cpp
+- 🌱 I’m currently learning java, c, cpp.
+- I'm self taught programer for java.

 <!---
 Algiuxs/Algiuxs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.